Discovery Objections Cheat Sheets: Full Guide

 2. Overbroad and Unduly Burdensome

-An objection for being overbroad and unduly burdensome comes into play when a discovery request isn’t clear, asks for too much, or takes way too much time and effort to respond to.
+An objection for being overbroad and unduly burdensome applies when a discovery request is poorly defined, asks for an excessive volume of material, or would require a disproportionate amount of time and effort to answer.

 3. Privileged Information

-An objection for privileged information is used when a discovery request asks for materials protected by attorney-client privilege, work product doctrine, or other legal protections.
+An objection based on privileged information is used when a discovery request seeks materials protected by the attorney-client privilege, work product doctrine, or other applicable legal protections.

-Courts take privilege seriously, but objections need to be specific—you can’t just claim privilege without explaining why the information is protected.
+However, these objections need to be specific.
+You can’t just claim privilege without explaining why the information is protected.
 If you withhold documents, you’ll likely need to provide a privilege log listing what’s being withheld and why.

 Example: “Objection.
 This request seeks information protected by the attorney-client privilege and is therefore not subject to disclosure.”